acganesh/acgan.sh/posts/2019-07-13-modern-algorithmic-toolbox.md

 ## Privacy-preserving computation

-It's possible to define randomized algorithm that are privacy preserving.
-The key definition is that of *differential privacy*:
+It's possible to define randomized algorithms that are privacy preserving.
+The key concept is that of *differential privacy*.
+Intuitively, an algorithm is differentially private if an observer seeing its output cannot tell whether a particular individual's information was used in the computation.

 **Definition.** A randomized algorithm $\mathcal{M}$ with domain $\mathbb{N}^{|\mathcal{X}|}$ is $(\epsilon, \delta)$-differentially private if for all $\mathcal{S} \subseteq \text{Range}(\mathcal{M})$ and for all $x, y \in \mathbb{N}^{|\mathcal{X}|}$ such that $||x - y ||_1 \leq 1$, we have